 To provide an understanding of various psychological areas and issues with the development of skills

-You will require a grade 6 in any GCSE English and grade 5 in any humanities subject, plus grade 5 in maths and grade 6 in science.
-If you have studied the Triple Award then you will require a level 6 in biology, in addition to the general entry requirements.
+You will require a grade 6 in any GCSE English and grade 5 in any humanities subject, plus grade 5 in mathematics and grade 6 in science.
+If you have studied the Triple Award then you will require a grade 6 in biology, in addition to the general entry requirements.
 Learners should have an interest in reading about human behaviour but they should also be aware that there is a substantial amount of science (Biology) and research methodology involved in the course, as is the ability to write effective essays.

 Two papers reflecting the AS material (as outlined below) including additional material (e.g. Biopsychology), plus Paper 3 exploring the issues and options in Psychology.

 Social Influence: this looks at how people can influence others, as with conformity and obedience for example.

 Memory: this looks at different aspects of memory, for instance eye witness testimony and why we forget.

 Attachment: this looks at how children form attachments and what happens when factors interfere with this process.

 Approaches in psychology: this examines the basic approaches in psychology, for example is behaviour learned, or is it the result of genetic or neurochemical processes?

 Psychopathology: this examines how psychologists define abnormality, what causes it and how can it be treated.

 Research Methods: this looks at the methods that psychologists use to collect data about people.